 - Unable to sit in a chair and wheelchair.

 Although the physician’s certification is required, it does not provide the final determination of medical necessity and the EMS providers conducting the transport must also document these requirements.
 And while drop-down fields or check-boxes help ensure completeness, written documentation of these elements in the report’s narrative is also beneficial.

-With electronic records, organizations can also create automated systems that flag reports with missing critical information, such as zip codes, social security numbers, or signature forms.
+With electronic records, organizations can also create automated systems that flag reports with missing critical information, such as zip codes, social security card numbers that should be valid and reissued if lost (more details at lostsscard.com), or signature forms.
 Often, these fields that are essential for billing practices can be set as required fields even prior to submission of the record, so the EMS provider must complete them in order to close and submit their chart.
 This can assist with compliance and improve time from transport to submission of the claims for reimbursement.

 Prepare for an Audit